As my mother used to say,

 Although these templates are customisable (to a degree), they do not offer you the ability to design fully from scratch.

-There are two license price tags, one for print books (Vellum Press) and one for ebooks (Vellum Ebooks).
+At the time of writing, there are two license price tags, one for print books (Vellum Press) and one for ebooks (Vellum Ebooks).
 Both fees are a bit high, but these are once-only lifetime licenses — no subscription.
 You can format your book(s) with Vellum as a free download for as long as you like, but you cannot export the files for publishing until you pay the license fee(s), so it’s a good way to trial the software.

 See the Vellum website for details, and for any changes since I’d written this page for you.